ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Showers and thunderstorms likely before 4pm, then showers and thunderstorms likely.
+         <h3>This Afternoon</h3>Showers and thunderstorms likely before 4pm, then showers and thunderstorms likely.
 Cloudy, with a high near 74.
 East wind
          around 7 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Showers and thunderstorms likely before 7pm, then showers and thunderstorms likely between 7pm and 8pm, then a chance of showers
-         and thunderstorms between 8pm and 1am.
+         <h3>Tonight</h3>A chance of showers and thunderstorms before 10pm.
 Mostly cloudy, with a low around 61.
 Southeast wind around 5 mph.
+Chance
-Chance of precipitation is 60%.<br></div>
+         of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">